 John W. Minard was born on Aug.
-7, 1855 near New Rumley, Harrison County, OH, thought to have been the son of Jacob and Mary Ann (Kimmel) Minerd.
+7, 1855 near New Rumley, Harrison County, OH, believed to have been the son of Jacob and Mary Ann (Kimmel) Minerd.
 Very little is known of his life.

 In 1902, a Cadiz Republican article reported that they entertained their son in law "Mr. George Jamison of Dennison [who] was in Cadiz last Friday on business.
 He and Mrs. Jamison have been visiting her parents Mr. and Mrs. J.W.
 Minard, near Jewett."